bobchen48/Writeups/Azure Administer Associate (AZ-104)/README.md

 In this attempt, I also did not even entertain the idea of going back and reviewing after finishing a section.
 I trusted my intuition that my first answer would likely be my best answer on all of them; avoid second guessing myself and hope.

 Long and behold.
-I passed!
+I passed with a score of 750!

 ## Conclusion ##
 Relieved, I was so happy I passed this coveted exam that was well respected by many in the industry.
 This was one that made me believe I can achieve anything I put my mind towards and commit.